codingtherapist/HugoBlog/content/portfolio/index.en.md

  ![screenshot of my stretch break app](https://user-images.githubusercontent.com/96845068/193476091-a9e68a0f-52ae-42dd-a61c-8c35fb0be827.gif)

 <br>
-A fullstack web application for tech workers.
-This 5 minute stretch break application for computer users featurs a countdown clock, and yoga stretches for different body parts.
-This site was built with <b>HMTL, CSS, vanilla Javascript, Nodejs, Express</b>, MongoDB and hosted on DigitalOcean. <br>
+A fullstack web application for computer users.
+This 5 minute stretch break application features a countdown clock, and yoga stretches for different body parts.
+This site was built with <b>HMTL, CSS, vanilla Javascript, Nodejs, Express, MongoDB and hosted on DigitalOcean</b>. <br>
 Note: This site is still under construction and may display errors <br><br>
 <a class="btn" href="https://mystretchbreak-liiuw.ondigitalocean.app/">View Site » </a><br>
 <a class="btn" href="https://github.com/codingtherapist/myStretchApp">GitHub Repo »</a><br><br><br>